VINIPOOH/final_project_spring/README.md

 ## Running the project

 Clone project to your local repository
+Enter ЬнЫйд username and password into properties spring.datasource.username and spring.datasource.password in file /resources/db/application.properties

-Run scripts from /resources/db/ folder to create database and tables and to insert data (sql.sql)
+Run scripts from /resources/db/sql.sql folder to create database, tables and to insert data

 From project root folder run - mvn spring-boot:run